Colours are powerful tools that shape perceptions, influence emotions and communicate your brand’s identity at a glance.

 Conservative, dignified, inconspicuous, intellect, knowledge, neutral, refined, security and wisdom.

-Gray is neutral and conservative but does imply security and reliability.
+Grey is neutral and conservative but does imply security and reliability.

 It serves as a good backdrop for other colours as it doesn’t attract attention, allowing the other colours to take prominence.